Ask Question

 (not common)

-NHL can present itself in many ways, and the symptoms can have so many other causes.
-In NHL-info I wrote in response to a question: " I've never heard of nose bleeds associated with NHL, but I suppose it's not out of the question."
+Lymphoma can present in many ways, and the symptoms can have so many other causes.
+In a support forum I wrote in response to a question: " I've never heard of nose bleeds associated with lymphoma, but I suppose it's not out of the question."
 Then came two quick replies:

 "My mother was also just diagnosed with NHL after recurring nosebleeds and a stuffy nose for about 6 months.
 There were no other symptoms." - Lesli (NHL-info)